newbie01001/photo-log/milestone.md

    - Implement actual photo and cover image upload/download logic in the respective endpoints.

 2. **Flesh out Placeholder Endpoints**:
-   - Implement actual QR code generation for event share links.
    - Implement background tasks for ZIP exports of photos and system data exports.
    - Implement audit log retrieval from a logging service or database.

-3. **Public Visitor Flow**:
+3. **Enhancements**:
+   - Add search and filtering to admin dashboard
-   - Implement endpoints for public event information and photo uploads.
+   - Implement event slug system (currently uses event ID)
+   - Add rate limiting for API endpoints

 ## 🔍 Testing Your Setup